This is what's open in Toronto right now

-What is open in Toronto right now is changing each and every week.
-We remain in Stage 1 of the province reopening and restrictions continue to be slowly lifted.
+What is open in Toronto right now seems like it's changing almost daily.
+Most recently notable chains like HomeSense and Winners have opened their doors to the public along with province giving a number of health services the green light to operate once again.

-Currently, the following types of businesses, facilities, and services are open during this time likely with shortened hours.
+Currently, the following types of businesses, facilities, and services are allowed to be open during this.
+Some places and services, however, may still remain closed.

 Food, drink and other vices